Domenicmastro/Flipper/README.md

 ## Stretch Goals

-- DROPPED: Auto-uploading item
+- DROPPED: Auto-uploading item -- Dropped due to to lacking time and prioritization of bug fixes
-- DROPPED: Connection to Doordash API to hire deliverers for items, as well as payment processing for service
+- DROPPED: Connection to Doordash API to hire deliverers for items, as well as payment processing for service -- Dropped due to logisitical issues of the feature (Handling cancelled orders, fake/scam orders, orders too large for doordash, etc).
 - COMPLETE: Recommendation Algorithm

 ## Non-trivial Elements

 - COMPLETE: A complete product lifecycle, from listed (either for direct sale or auction), to wishlisted, to sold, to relisted
-- IN-TESTING: An interface for searching for products that rivals current market competitors (Facebook Marketplace, Kajiji), including image-based search and swiping through recommendations
+- COMPLETE: An interface for searching for products that rivals current market competitors (Facebook Marketplace, Kajiji), including image-based search and swiping through recommendations
 - COMPLETE: An extensive backend for both products and users to support various levels of categorization, location based searching, etc.
-- IN-DEVELOPMENT: An in-house messaging feature to allow users to organize sales without leaving the site.
+- COMPLETE: An in-house messaging feature to allow users to organize sales without leaving the site.

 ## XSS Security Assessment